 It seems pretty obvious that if you’re going for an airy feel that you wouldn’t put a shade of chocolate brown on your walls.
 But did you know that the difference between the before and after paint color in this makeover is the SHADE of white that was painted on?!

 I had a crew of wonderful friends and family helping me paint my whole house, and my mom painted this room while I was busy in another.
 I asked one of my friends, who’s in the business, on what shade I had to go with.
 And his response was that I had luckily chosen some good accents surrounding the furniture.
 When I saw the finished product, I couldn’t believe the huge transformation in the room just going from one white to another.
 We joked (but seriously) that it was the biggest change in the whole house.
-And that included painting over wood paneling, yo.
+And that included some interior painting over wood paneling, yo.

 The color that was in there was a creamy white color with yellow undertones.
 In certain other rooms of the house, it looked like a true white.
 But when we painted over it with an off-the-shelf pure white, you could see just how dirty it was making the room look.